Portia-Nelly-Mashaba/airbnb-clone-project/README.md

 - **CI/CD Pipelines**: Automated testing and deployment workflows.

 ## Team Roles
+The AirBnB Clone Project involves a collaborative team with specialized roles to ensure successful development, deployment, and maintenance of the backend system.
+Below are the key roles and their responsibilities:

-- **Backend Developer**: Implements API endpoints, schemas, and business logic.
+- **Backend Developer**:
+  - Designs and implements RESTful and GraphQL API endpoints for user, property, booking, payment, and review functionalities.
+  - Writes clean, maintainable code in Django, integrating business logic and ensuring scalability.
+  - Collaborates with frontend developers for seamless API integration.

+- **Database Administrator**:
-- **Database Administrator**: Designs and optimizes database structures.
+  - Designs and optimizes the PostgreSQL database schema to support complex relationships (e.g., users, properties, bookings).
+  - Implements indexing and query optimizations for efficient data retrieval.
+  - Manages database backups, security, and performance monitoring.

-- **DevOps Engineer**: Manages deployment, monitoring, and scaling.
+- **DevOps Engineer**:
+  - Configures Docker containers for consistent development and production environments.
+  - Sets up CI/CD pipelines for automated testing, building, and deployment of code changes.
+  - Monitors system performance, scalability, and security in production.

-- **QA Engineer**: Ensures functionality and quality through rigorous testing.
+- **QA Engineer**:
+  - Develops and executes test plans to validate API functionality, performance, and security.
+  - Performs manual and automated testing using tools like Postman and pytest.
+  - Ensures the backend meets quality standards and user requirements before release.

 ## API Documentation
 - **REST API**: Documented using OpenAPI standard for users, properties, bookings, and payments.